lauterry/ngTailor/README.md

 1. Create a new folder for your project
 2. Open a terminal and run `grunt-init angular` in your project folder
 3. Answer the questions prompted to you to scaffold your project to your needs
-4. Run `npm install && bower install && grunt bower-install` to download your projet dependencies
-5. Run `grunt server` to serve your static assets at [http://localhost:8888](http://localhost:8888)
+4. Run `grunt dev` to serve your static assets at [http://localhost:8888](http://localhost:8888)
-6. Your should see "Yeahhh !
+5. Your should see "Yeahhh !
 You're ready !" displayed in your browser
-7. Voilà !
+6. Voilà !
 Your Angular project is ready !

 ## Developement
-* Run `grunt server` to start a static web server and open your browser at [http://localhost:8888](http://localhost:8888).
+* Run `grunt dev` to start a static web server and open your browser at [http://localhost:8888](http://localhost:8888).
 * Livereload will be automatically active meaning that you can see your modification on the browser without hitting F5.
 * `jshint` and/or `csslint` will be run on your files when they change.
 * If you choose to have unit tests, they will be run as your test and source files change.